staxDB/standing-desk-interceptor/README.md

 |P3|1|0|1|1|1|1|1|0|

 Mapping this to the example above we can display the number `116` as a 7-Segment output. (don't want to include pictures, just believe me or try it out)

+## Unkown MessageTypes
+We don't know about the MessageTypes `0x11` and `0x15`.
+They are send by the motorcontroller.
+They seem to be constant across different tables and don't bear any payload.